The Governance Code

 Niall Cleary is the Company’s CEO and Lynn Canham is its Company Secretary

-He has an interest in the arts and is a long term supporter of Corcadorca theatre company.
+Ray has an interest in the arts and is a long term supporter of Corcadorca theatre company.
 He is a lifetime member of Cork Arts Theatre.
-Ray also served on the board of Cork Midsummer Festival from 2006 to 2012.
+He also served on the board of Cork Midsummer Festival from 2006 to 2012.

 He explores questions around the human voice and its creative power, at the intersection of theatre, performance/live art, installation, and music/sound; often leading interdisciplinary research teams.
 A former laureate of the Wellcome Trust Large Arts Awards, he also collaborates with researchers from speech and language science, voice and speech medicine, and vibration, materials and textile engineering, and with an array of visual and design thinkers.

 Yvon is also the Artistic Director of Touch & Tract and Your Vivacious Voice.

 He is also a regular reviewer for the Examiner’s Arts pages, notably live music.
 He brings more than 25 years’ experience in publishing to the GTC board.

 Julie is Artistic Director and CEO at Mermaid County Wicklow Arts Centre.
 She holds a BA in Drama and Theatre Studies and English, and an MA in Drama and Theatre Studies from UCC.
 The former Artistic Director of The Everyman, Cork from 2014 to 2020, Julie is also Chair of the board for Theatre Forum Ireland, and sits on the Irish Playography Panel at Irish Theatre Institute.
 She has worked as an actor, director and producer with numerous Irish arts organisations and companies.